mcilhargey/toy/README.md

 - **modular**, each functionality is enclosed in a small, simple, easy to understand code building block
 - **extensible**, as a collection of modules, toy can be used to build your own game technology out of a subset of components fitting your use case, complemented by your own functionalities
 - **game code first**, toy is first and foremost meant to write games in native c++ code, directly, effortlessly, in direct contact with the fundamental systems
+- **versatile**, typical engines are often biased towards specific kinds of games (platformers, shooters), toy on the other hand has been designed from the start with unconventional or complex games in mind, such as real time strategy games or role playing games. this is mostly enabled by its emphasis on native game code, and the powerful user interface and rendering systems.
+- **tools second**, reflection automatically extends your game core code for seamless scripting, editing, inspection of your game objects, types and procedures in the built-in tools/editor.
-- **tools second**, the modularity coupled with the beauty of the reflection and ui system, makes writing your own tools one of the strikingly easy things enabled by toy
+- **custom tools**, the modularity coupled with the beauty of the reflection and ui system, makes writing your own tools one of the strikingly easy things enabled by toy
-- **educative**, toy is meant to be taken apart and studied, the solution aims to be a "most common denominator" that can be studied as the simplest solution to achieve a given end
+- **educative**, toy is meant to be taken apart and studied, each technical solution aims to be a "most common denominator" that can be studied as the most minimal solution to a given problem
 - **fast iteration**

 features: